-Your 900 SeriesTM 937c DF Combo and 931c DF are shipped with a 200/50 kHz DualBeam PLUSTM sonar system with a wide (74°) area of coverage.
+Your 900 SeriesTM is shipped with a 200/50 kHz DualBeam PLUSTM sonar system with a wide (74°) area of coverage.
 DualBeam PLUSTM sonar returns can be blended together, viewed separately or compared side-by-side.
-DualBeam PLUSTM is ideal for a wide range of conditions - from shallow to very deep water, in both fresh and salt water.
+DualBeam PLUSTM is ideal for a wide range of conditions - from shallow to very deep water in both fresh and salt water.
 Depth capability is affected by such factors as boat speed, wave action, bottom hardness, water conditions and transducer installation.